wp-plugins/polylang/readme.txt

 = 1.2.4 =

+* Better support for theme customizer
 * Bug correction: admin bar search does not filter by language
+* Bug correction: possible conflict on secondary query when querying taxonomies or single page
 * Bug correction: various warnings

 = 1.2.3 (2013-11-17) =